betaglot/plantabeta/docs/development/ElementRelationshipDiagram.md

 **ReducesEffort**
 - Easy HoleMove in CreamyEco is HighEcoValue.
-- Strenuous SlashMove in SlashyEco is LowEcoValue.
+- Strenuous SlashMove in SlashyLand is LowEcoValue.

 **AvoidsHassles**